sebasgverde/rnn-time-music-paper/README.md

 ```
 mkdir ~/exampleresearch/experiments/
 mkdir ~/exampleresearch/experiments/generated
-./rnn-time-music-paper/paper_scripts/generatesongs.sh
+./rnn-time-music-paper/generatesongs.sh
 ```
 This will create 6 folders, each with 200 files, the 100 songs as midi and as pickle file with the song as a list.
 ![](https://sebasgverde.github.io/rnn-time-music-paper/images/song_generated_files.png)

 #### Models metric evaluation
-The next step is to use the xxxxx library to test the tonality of the models.
+The next step is to use the music_geometry_eval library to test the tonality of the models.
 This script will apply 3 quantitative metrics (Conjunct Melody Motion, Limited Macroharmony and Centricity) to each set of 100 songs.
 The output file will have 6 tables with all the songs, different latex tables with summary information, the list of the most representative song of each model (the song whose metrics have the lower euclidean distance to the mean of the 100) and finally, a latex table with the mean and standard deviation for each metric in each model for each 100 song set.
 ```
-python rnn-time-music-paper/paper_scripts/eval_n_songs.py --generated_dir ~/exampleresearch/experiments/generated > ~/exampleresearch/experiments/metrics_eval_100_songs.txt
+python rnn-time-music-paper/eval_n_songs.py --generated_dir ~/exampleresearch/experiments/generated_songs > ~/exampleresearch/experiments/metrics_eval_100_songs.txt
 ```
 After that, create a folder and move each of the most representative songs there, this script will generate the latex code for the table with those metrics
 ```
-python rnn-time-music-paper/paper_scripts/eval_most_rep_songs.py --songs_folder ~/exampleresearch/experiments/most_repres_songs > ~/exampleresearch/experiments/metrics_eval_most_repres_songs.txt
+python rnn-time-music-paper/eval_most_rep_songs.py --songs_folder ~/exampleresearch/experiments/rep_songs > ~/exampleresearch/experiments/metrics_eval_most_repres_songs.txt
 ```

 #### Analysing tonality of the models quantitatively

 In order to analyze it, it is necessary to have a baseline applying the metrics to the dataset:
 ```
-python rnn-time-music-paper/paper_scripts/dataset_metric_eval.py --pickles_dir ~/exampleresearch/dataset > ~/exampleresearch/experiments/metrics_eval_dataset.txt
+python rnn-time-music-paper/dataset_metric_eval.py --pickles_dir ~/exampleresearch/data > ~/exampleresearch/experiments/metrics_eval_dataset.txt
 ```
 Once you compile the latex tables, they will look like this: